Research

 Collaborative and interdisciplinary research partnerships

-Nicole Kaechele is PhD Candidate at the Institute for Resources, Environment and Sustainability under the supervision of Dr. Terre Satterfield and with committee members Dr. Tricia Logan, Dr. Jessica Dempsey , and Dr. Margaret Low.
+Nicole Kaechele is PhD Candidate at the Institute for Resources, Environment and Sustainability under the co-supervision of Drs.
+Terre Satterfield and Tricia Logan, with committee members Dr. Jessica Dempsey and Dr. Margaret Low.
 Her research focuses on compensation for historical and contemporary losses from resource extraction, exploring the ethical and policy implications as compensation emerges as part of the larger reconciliation context between Indigenous nations and the state.

 Featured Publications